joestubbs/coe379L-sp24/docs/unit01/class_intro.rst

 **Before We Leave Class**

-1) Make sure you have an **active** TACC account and MFA pairing.
+1. Make sure you have an **active** TACC account and MFA pairing.
 You can check the status of your account be logging into the TACC User portal: https://portal.tacc.utexas.edu/

 * Go to the Account Profile (https://tacc.utexas.edu/portal/account)
 * If you need help with your account you can submit a ticket: https://tacc.utexas.edu/portal/tickets

-2) Send an email to myself and Anagha (jstubbs AND ajamthe AT tacc DOT utexas DOT edu).
+2. Send an email to myself and Anagha (jstubbs AND ajamthe AT tacc DOT utexas DOT edu).
    Include your tacc account and that you are enrolled in COE 379L.

    We will have VMs created for person enrolled.

+**Future Classes**

+Bring your laptop computer to class for each lecture.
+Next time, we will make sure everyone can connect to their student VM.